Deh-alba/server_and_client_python/README.md

 # Attention readme in construction yey

+## Attention this project is now deprecated.
+Next i will disponibilize, new version.

 ## Work

 This work aims to explore a little the concepts of sockets in python.